Frequently Asked Questions

 Are there family activities?

 We are a family-friendly outfit and encourage family participation.
 Numerous troopers have brought their families to events, complete with kids of all ages.
-Families support our impression of Civil War camp life, and the kids usually have a great time in a non-electronic-device-centric outdoor weekend.
+Families support our impression of Civil War camp life, and the kids usually have a great time during a non-electronic-device-centric outdoor weekend.

 Are you paid to do this?